dwhiffing/fury/content/nato/uk/navy/sub/body.md

 **SSBN**

-Since the mid-1960s, Britain maintained a fleet of nuclear powered Ballistic Missile Submarines (SSBN) as a key element of their nuclear deterrent policy.
+Since the mid-1960s, Britain maintained a fleet of nuclear powered Ballistic Missile Submarines (SSBN) as a key element of her nuclear deterrent policy.
 Missiles were procured from the United States and it is assumed – there is always a high degree of secrecy regarding SSBNs – that their patrols were coordinated with the US Navy (USN).
 The only